ferjorosa/parkinson-subtypes/README.md

 This project is organized in several folders:

 * **documentation**.
 It contains information about the MDS-NMS and the MDS-UPDRS, as well as a Codebook with the meaning of the variables considered in the study.
 * **data**.
-It contains the original data and the transformed data necessary for executing the experiments.
+It contains the original data and the transformed data necessary for learning the clustering models.
 * **src**.
 Main repository of source code.
-It contains the Java implementations as well as the code necessary for executing the experiments.
+It contains the Java implementations as well as the code necessary for learning the clustering models.
 * **python-project**.
 Secondary repository of source code.
 It contains the Python source code necessary for transforming the original data as well as for executing the article's comparative cluster analysis.
 * **results**.
-It contains the results of the experiments (i.e., models in AMIDST *.bn format, models in GENIE *.xdsl format, JSON files with scores and times, and completed data for those algorithms that could work with missing data).
+It contains the results of the learning scripts (i.e., models in AMIDST *.bn format, models in GENIE *.xdsl format, JSON files with scores and times, and completed data for those algorithms that could work with missing data).
 * **best-model-genie**.
 For ease of use, it contains the best model in GENIE format.
 This model is necessary for executing the article's probabilistic inference analysis.

 ## Usage